lauracowen/openliberty-mugrug/README.md

 Working from the back (so you can see the template), embroider the reflection on the white dome (green floss) and the whooshes under the spaceship on the navy background (white floss):

 ![This is an image](images/embroidering.jpg)

+(Yes, I forgot to embroider one of the white whooshes...)

 ### 4. Quilt